Kärcher Hose Performance Plus 3/4

-Ultra-robust, extremely resistant to kinks and free from potentially harmful substances: the 50-metre long Performance Plus 3/4" garden hose.
-Made from high-quality multi-layered woven material – for constant water flow.
+Robust and extremely resistant to kinks, the Performance Plus garden hose is made from high-quality multi-layered woven material – for proven quality and performance.

-3/4" in diameter, 50 metres long and ultra-robust, flexible and extremely resistant to kinks: it is these attributes that make the new Performance Plus garden hose from Kärcher ideal for watering medium to large gardens and other spaces.
-The perfect watering partner from Kärcher: made from a high-quality multi-layered woven material with an improved feel, the hose maintains a constant water flow and also sits notably more comfortably in the hand.
-The weather-resistant anti-UV outer layer protects the hose material, while the opaque middle layer ensures that algae cannot form inside.
-What's more, the durable garden hose is free from phthalates (< 0.1%), cadmium, barium and lead – meaning it contains absolutely no substances that are harmful to human health.
-Other product benefits include temperature resistance of -20 to +60 °C, bursting pressure of 30 bar and a 15-year warranty.
+The 3/4" 25m Performance Plus garden hose is perfect for watering small to medium gardens.
+The high-quality multi-layered woven material is designed to be flexible and provide greater durability, whilst also having an improved feel and being extremely resistant to kinks.
+What's more, the garden hose is free from phthalates (< 0.1%), cadmium, barium and lead.
+The weather-resistant anti-UV outer layer protects the material and the opaque middle layer prevents algae from building up inside the hose.
+The bursting pressure is 45 bar whilst also being resistant to temperatures between -20 and +60 °C. Compatible with all standard watering systems.
+Comes with a 15-year guarantee.

 Features and benefits